'Go for it': SC trooper of many trades learns it's never too late to discover your passion | SCDPS Skip to main content

 Fri, 10/25/2024

-Trooper First Class Allen portrait
+Trooper Allen

 Trooper First Class Andrew Allen is a man of many hats — from working as a roofer, to saving lives as a firefighter, to nurturing souls as a minister.
 Closing in on 50 years old, he never thought he’d get to wear the gray campaign hat of his dream job as a South Carolina state trooper.